DERMOVATE Cream and Ointment contains Clobetasol propionate 0.05 % w/w.

 Elimination: Topical corticosteroids are excreted by the kidneys.
 In addition, some corticosteroids and their metabolites are also excreted in the bile.

-Toxicology: Pre-clinical Safety Data: Carcinogenesis / Mutagenesis: Carcinogenesis: Long-term animal studies have not been performed to evaluate the carcinogenic potential of clobetasol propionate.
+Toxicology: Non-Clinical Information: Carcinogenesis/Mutagenesis: Carcinogenesis: Long-term animal studies have not been performed to evaluate the carcinogenic potential of clobetasol propionate.

 Genotoxicity: Clobetasol propionate was not mutagenic in a range of in vitro bacterial cell assays.

-Pregnancy: Subcutaneous administration of clobetasol propionate to mice (≥100 micrograms/kg/day), rats (400 micrograms/kg/day) or rabbits (1 to 10 micrograms/kg/day) during pregnancy produced foetal abnormalities including cleft palate.
+Pregnancy: Subcutaneous administration of clobetasol propionate to mice (≥100 micrograms/kg/day), rats (400 micrograms/kg/day) or rabbits (1 to 10 micrograms/kg/day) during pregnancy produced foetal abnormalities including cleft palate and intrauterine growth retardation.

 In the rat study, where some animals were allowed to litter, developmental delay was observed in the F1 generation at ≥100 micrograms/kg/day and survival was reduced at 400 micrograms/kg/day.
 No treatment-related effects were observed in F1 reproductive performance or in the F2 generation.